EvanO12/EvanO12/README.md

 ## Hello! 👋
-My name is Evan Owens, and I am a second year Computer Engineering Student at the University of British Columbia, in Vancouver, BC.
+My name is Evan Owens, and I am a second year Computer Engineering Student at the University of British Columbia.
 I am passionate about the hardware/software intersection, and hope to become a firmware/embedded software engineer.
 Here you can find some of my recent projects and work!

 ## Recent Work
 ### [EvanRTOS](github.com/EvanO12/EvanRTOS)